Skip to content

 }

-Each test case is a function with a special attribute [Test].
-NUnit uses it to find test cases, then collects cases in sets and so on.
+Each test case is a function marked with the special [Test] attribute.
+NUnit uses this to discover test cases and organize them into sets.

-Rapise integration makes execution of Rapise tests as simple as execution of normal NUnit tests:
+Rapise integration makes the execution of Rapise tests as straightforward as running normal NUnit tests:

 using System;